 💱 Regular payments to Spain?
 Check CurrenciesDirect

-Check CurrenciesDirect →Affiliate link.
+Check CurrenciesDirect for regular payments →Affiliate link.
 It does not affect our analysis.

 For most businesses, a specialist provider like Wise Business is significantly cheaper than a UK bank for regular GBP to EUR payments.
 The main saving comes from the exchange rate — banks typically apply a 2–4% margin, while Wise charges around 0.5% with no hidden spread.
 On a £3,000 monthly payment, that difference can exceed £1,000 per year.